X

 Before a shareholder derivative lawsuit may be discontinued or settled, court approval is required.
 If it is determined that a discontinuance or settlement will substantially affect the interests of the beneficial owners or shareholders of the corporation, the court will require that those individuals are notified prior to settlement or discontinuance.

-If you are a shareholder suspecting officer or director misconduct, contact the experts at Kerkman Wagner & Dunn today.
+If you are a shareholder suspecting officer or director misconduct, contact the experts at Kerkman & Dunn today.

 An Experienced Law Firm For Your Needs